JeanMax/sh2/README.md

 * norme
 * handle some more signals : ctrl-z (SIGTSTP, suspend)... stty -a for more infos
-* memory leaks : unsetenv?, space_error, various redirect... probably some more
+* memory leaks : a tiny one somewhere, if input is only filled with spaces (does not come from get_line or ft_strsplit)
-* free error with env -i?
+* free error with env -i? -> just on ubuntu for some reasons...
 * add to cd : cd [-p] [-l] [-n|-v]

 "If name is not a subdirectory of the current directory (and does not begin with '/', './' or '../'), each component of the variable cdpath is checked to see if it has a subdirectory name.
 Finally, if all else fails but name is a shell variable whose value begins with '/', then this is tried to see if it is a directory.